Trevor Story Preview, Player Props: Red Sox vs. Orioles

 Trevor Story At The Plate

-- Story is hitting .176 with seven doubles, a home run and five walks.
+- Story has seven doubles, a home run and five walks while batting .170.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.